pbsugg/http2-frame-visualizer/README.md

 But the new HTTP/2 spec makes the process a lot less straightforward and transparent (not to mention potentially harder to debug!).
 Both requests and responses are broken up into frames, a slice of the HTTP request and response with defined parameters.
 For example, there are DATA frames, PRIORITY frames, SETTINGS frames, PUSH PROMISE frames, and others that help coordinate both aspects of the HTTP protocol that are familiar from HTTP/1.1 and HTTP/2's new features.
-You can find a full list of HTTP/2 frames  the [official spec](https://tools.ietf.org/html/rfc7540#section-6).
+You can find a full list of HTTP/2 frames at the [official spec](https://tools.ietf.org/html/rfc7540#section-6).

 ## Goals